zencart/documentation/content/dev/developer_environment.md

 include DIR_FS_CATALOG .
 DIR_WS_INCLUDES . 'extra_configures/dev-email_overrides.php';
 ```
 When the admin environment detects these constants as defined, a message is displayed in the admin messageStack to that effect.

+## Innodb Settings

+The Zen Cart installer allows for setting a define to create all Database tables usin InnoDb rather than MyIsam.

+To enable this you need to add a define e.g.

+`define('USE_INNODB', true);`

+Furthermore, you can also add another define that disables whether individual tables are not created as InnoDb tables and left as MyISAM tables.

+e.g.

+`define('INNODB_BLACKLIST', ['address_book']);`